timcera/wdmtoolbox/README.rst

 * python-dateutil - used for parsing date/time strings

-* tstoolbox - a command line utility companion to 'wdmtoolbox'.
+* tstoolbox - a command line utility companion to `wdmtoolbox`.

 If you use the source distribution you have to have a FORTRAN compiler installed and configured for your environment.